M.Ed. in Student Affairs Administration in Higher Education

 - ERM 604: Methods of Educational Research

 In addition, students select 9 credits of graduate-level supporting courses.
 These courses can be from within HED or from other departments.
 Typically offered supporting courses in HED include Academic Advising and Retention, Women in Higher Education, Career Services in Higher Education, and Budgeting and Finance in Student Affairs.
-Students also frequently draw upon Peace and Conflict Studies, Educational Leadership and Cultural Foundations, Women and Gender Studies, African American Studies, African American & African Diaspora Studies, and Counseling for supporting courses.
+Students also frequently draw upon Peace and Conflict Studies, Educational Leadership and Cultural Foundations, Women and Gender Studies, African American Studies, African American & African Diaspora Studies, and Counseling & Educational Development for supporting courses.

 Minimum Program Requirements